Fox Covina Theater

 Unfavorite 4 people favorited this theater

-The Fox was a bland, 1960’s box style theatre that somewhere along the line was tri-plexed.
-When I attended the theater was already a second run house with bad projection and scratchy prints.
+The Fox Covina Theatre was a bland, 1960’s box style theatre that opened June 27, 1969 with 814-seats.
+It was twinned on December 14, 1972.
+Somewhere along the line was tri-plexed.
+When I attended the theatre was already a second run house with bad projection and scratchy prints.
 The house was ill maintained and as far as I could tell really didn’t have much of a style to begin with.

-It was put out of business by the opening of the large multi-screen AMC Covina theater down the block.
+In 1985 it suffered by the opening of the large multi-screen AMC Covina theatre down the block.
+The Fox Covina Theatre was closed around 1999.

 Contributed by Senor Sock